sendgrid/dx-automator/README.md

 This tool is intended to help make managing multiple Github repositories much easier for DX, DevRel, and Open Source Engineering teams.

-We will deploy the code to pypi once the MVP is ready.
+We will deploy the code to pypi and create an initial release once the MVP is ready.
 Thank you for your support!

-# Announcements

-**NEW:** If you're a software engineer who is passionate about #DeveloperExperience and/or #OpenSource, [this is an incredible opportunity to join our #DX team](https://sendgrid.com/careers/role/1421152/?gh_jid=1421152) as a Developer Experience Engineer and work with [@thinkingserious](https://github.com/thinkingserious) and [@aroach](https://github.com/aroach)!
-Tell your friends :)

 ## Contributing
 Everyone who participates in our repo is expected to comply with our [Code of Conduct](https://github.com/sendgrid/dx-automator/blob/development/CODE_OF_CONDUCT.md).